chiomh/CGMV_prestamos/README.md

 ## Replication files for "Income Contingent University Loans: Policy Design and an Application to Spain", by A. Cabrales, M. Güell, R. Madera, and A. Viola

 This file documents computer programs to replicate the results in this paper.
-Don't hesitate to contact us for comments or questions at romadera@smu.
+Don't hesitate to contact us for comments or questions at romadera@smu.edu.

 ## Obtaining the MCVL data